-On Steady, publishers and members can contact each other via direct message.
+On Steady, creators and members can contact each other via direct message.
 The Messages section can be accessed via the menu bar at the top of the screen.

 As a member, you will see a list of the publications of which you are a member in the Direct Messages section.
 Simply select the publication you wish to contact and write your message.